jf7689/vodttv/README.md

 # VodTTV

-Website for filtering through twitch vods.
-Make finding specific vods easier and reduce scrolling by not having to start from latest vods.
+Website that makes finding desired Twitch vods easier.
+Improves user exeperience by introducing more search and filter functionalities.
+Replacing the tedious scrolling required on Twitch's website.
+Responsive on different resolutions and built from a mobile first design.

 ## Functionalities
 - Latest, Oldest, Popular